 5. Focus on breaths – concentrate on your breathing.
 Observe each breath as it enters and leaves the body.

 6. Repeat a meaningful phrase – choose a phrase that is meaningful to you and repeat it with each breath in, and with each breath out.
 Every time your mind wanders, focus again on repeating the phrase.

 7. Noticing and accepting – observe your thoughts without trying to make any changes.
 Accept each thought that arises and allow it to move on.

 8. Passive awareness – become aware of everything perceived by the senses by noticing one thing at a time.
-Observe without trying to change
+Observe without trying to change anything.

 9. Calm breathing – breathe slowly in and slowly out.
 Observe each breath and allow your breathing to become deep, slow, and calm.